ArtBusiness.com logo

 * Unless things are relatively quiet, keep conversations short, preferably under a few minutes.
 No matter who you're speaking with, be aware of your surroundings and of any potentially impending conversations.
 Be prepared to politely excuse yourself and either say you'll get back later or that you'll be happy to continue the conversation another time.

 * Speak in terms that average everyday uninformed people can understand, especially those you don't know.
 A good tact is to assume that everyone knows little or nothing about your art, or art in general for that matter.
 Let the other party guide the conversation.
-If they turn out to be knowledgeable, then fine-- ratchet up the level of the explanatory.
-But always keep it within their comfort levels.
-It takes very little provocation to confuse prospective fans or scare them away.
+If they turn out to be knowledgeable, then fine-- ratchet up the level of conversation.
+But always keep it within people's comfort levels.
+It takes very little provocation to confuse potential fans or scare them away.

-* If you don't know how to talk about your art in terms that ordinary people can understand, work something up in advance, test it out on your friends, preferably those without extensive knowledge about your art or about art in general, and see whether they get it.
-If they do, practice it up to the point where you're at ease and comfortable with it, and you're good to go.
-Another effective strategy is to take typical responses that you've consistently heard from average viewers about your art and work them into your explanations.
+* If you don't know how to talk about your art in terms ordinary people can understand, work something up in advance, test it out on your friends, preferably those without extensive knowledge about your art or about art in general, and see whether they get it.
+If they do, practice it up to the point where you're reasonably at ease, comfortable, and good to go.
+Another effective strategy is to take typical responses and observations you consistently hear from viewers about your art and work them into your explanations.
 The goals here are to get people up to speed as quickly as possible and hopefully to set foundations for future interactions or even potential relationships.
-And please don't fret about the details; you'll have plenty of time to get deep and complicated later.
+And please don't fret about the details in introductory conversations; you'll have plenty of time to get deep and complicated later as relationships progress.

 * Always consider the viewer when formulating your basic explanation.
 What's in it for them?
+How will it enrich their lives?
 Why should they buy your art?
-How will it enrich their lives?
-Position your work as a collaborative endeavor-- you materialize a visual experience; they have the opportunity share or even participate in it.
-There is hardly a better way to progress a conversation towards a sale than to touch upon ways people might appreciate or otherwise derive pleasure from being around your art, now and forever more.
-Keep in mind here that you're not telling people how to appreciate it, but rather filling them in a little on what it signifies to you and why you enjoy being around it.
+Why should they hang it in their homes or offices and look at it everyday?
+Talk about your art as a collaborative endeavor-- you create a visual experience; they have an opportunity share or even participate in it.
+There is hardly a better way to advance a conversation towards a sale than to touch upon ways people might appreciate or otherwise derive pleasure from being around your art, now and forever more.
+Keep in mind here that you're not telling people how to appreciate it, but rather filling them in a little on what it signifies to you and what inspires you to create it.

 * When people ask general introductory questions about your art, your standard opening explanation should be brief and to the point, preferably under a minute (you'll be shocked at how much you can say in a short amount of time).
-Before trying it on innocent inquirers, a good idea is to record or video yourself, play it back and see whether you can hold your own attention.
+In terms of practice, a good idea is to record or video yourself answering typical questions people ask, play them back and see whether you can hold your own attention.
 If you can't, then it's back to the proverbial drawing board.

 * At all points in any conversation, keep in mind the old adage that "less is more."
-Leaving people wanting is far preferable to drowning them in verbiage.
+Enticing people or leaving them wanting is far preferable to drowning them in words.
 Art is a visual medium anyway, not a verbal one.
-Talk is great, but offering just enough in the way of background information to get people looking at your art-- to see whether they can actually experience what you're talking about-- is better.
+Talk is great, but offer just enough in the way of background information to get people looking at your art, and to see whether they can actually see or experience what you're talking about.
+That's the best way to go.

-* As a conversation progresses, focus on your inspirations, how you source your art, how the body of work comes into being, and similar "intangible" details.
+* As a conversation progresses, focus on your inspirations, how you source your art, how the work comes into being, and similar "intangible" details.
 The goal here is to involve people in your narrative, in the romance of your creative adventure, to convey a significance about your work beyond the purely visual that they can understand and identify with.
 Unless someone really wants to know, and you can tell them in pretty short order, avoid getting bogged down in conversations about technique.
-The exception here is if your art is more about process than product.
+Most people get bored hearing details about how you make your work.
+The exception here is if your art is more about process than product or if your techniques are fascinating or unique in some way.

-* If you're opening at a gallery, let the gallery owner script your agenda.
+* If you're opening at a gallery, let the gallery owner have a say in how you script your agenda.
 They know who you should talk to, so make sure you're aware of and responsive to them at all times.
-Better yet, discuss the opening plan of attack with the owner ahead of time so that you're both clear on procedure.
+Better yet, discuss the opening plan of attack with the owner ahead of time so you're both clear on procedure.

-* There's always someone who'll either want to blather on ad infinitum, inundate you with questions, or otherwise monopolize your time while having absolutely no intention of ever buying your art.
+* There's always someone in attendance who'll either want to blather on ad infinitum, inundate you with questions, or otherwise monopolize your time while having absolutely no intention of ever buying your art.
 If you're showing at a gallery, plan an exit strategy either with the gallery owner or one of the assistants in case you get cornered.
-Gallery owners generally know who these time wasters are.
+Gallery owners generally know who these time wasters are or can recognize them easily enough.
 If you're at open studios or otherwise on your own, think up an excuse (planned in advance) to extricate yourself.
-The more of these events you participate in, the better you'll get at pegging the prattlers.
+The more of these events you participate in, the better you'll get at pegging the prattlers and ending pointless conversations.

-* Tell those who can't seem to get enough of you that they're welcome to continue the conversations at later dates.
-If you're at open studios or other venues where you're not represented by a gallery, direct them to your contact information-- email, website, and so on.
+* If you get cornered by someone who can't seem to get enough of you, tell them they're welcome to continue the conversations at later dates.
+If you're at open studios or other venues where you're not represented by a gallery, direct them to your contact information-- email, website, and so on, and encourage them to get in touch.
 Depending on the strength or potential of the interaction, you might also offer your cell or studio phone numbers or even extend an invitation to stop by your studio.
 If you're represented by a gallery, discuss these types of continuing conversations with the owner or owners ahead of time and get clear on the ground rules.

 * For more about showing and selling your art at openings, exhibitions and similar events, read the following: Art Opening Protocol 101